DENSITY

 d.
 Personal Data Breaches.
 Processor will notify the Controller as soon as reasonably practicable after it becomes aware of any Personal Data Breach affecting any Personal Data.
 At the Controller’s request, Processor will provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Controller is required to do so under the Data Protection Law.

 e.
 Data Subject Requests.
-Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by the law.
+Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by law.
 If such request is made directly to Processor, Processor will inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects’ requests.

 To the extent that Controller does not have the ability to address a Data Subject request, then upon Controller’s request Processor shall provide reasonable assistance to the Controller to facilitate such Data Subject request to the extent able and only as required by applicable Data Protection Law.
 Controller shall reimburse Processor for the commercially reasonable costs arising from this assistance.